Optimal Decision Tree Policies for Markov Decision Processes: Results

 \subsection{Performance-Interpretability Trade-off}

-It is often assumed that there is a trade-off in the performance and interpretability of machine learning models~\cite{gunning2019darpa} since interpretable models necessarily lack complexity but this assumption is not always true~\cite{rudin2019stop}.
+It is often assumed that there is a trade-off in the performance and interpretability of machine learning models~\cite{gunning2019darpa}, since interpretable models necessarily lack complexity but this assumption is not always true~\cite{rudin2019stop}.
 We aim to answer whether the performance-interpretability trade-off occurs in a variety of MDPs by training size-limited decision trees and comparing their performance to the optimal solutions that were not restricted in complexity.
 We visualize the normalized return of depth 3 OMDTs and unrestricted dtcontrol trees in Figure \ref{fig:performance-interpretability-trade-off}.
-Returns were normalized such that 0 corresponds to the return of a random policy and 1 to an optimal one.
-Since small deterministic decision tree policies are limited in the number of distinct actions that they take an optimal tree can perform worse than a random policy.
+Returns were normalized such that 0 corresponds to a random policy and 1 to an optimal one.
+Since small deterministic decision tree policies are limited in the number of distinct actions an optimal tree can perform worse than a random policy.
 Experiments were repeated 3 times and runs were limited to 2 hours.
-We consider an OMDT optimal when the relative gap between its objective and bound is proven to be smaller than 0.01\%.
+We consider an OMDT optimal when the relative gap between its objective and bound is proven to be less than 0.01\%.

 While it is debatable what the precise size limits are for decision trees to be interpretable~\cite{lipton2018mythos} we use trees of depth 3 which implies that a tree has at most 8 leaves.
+Note that this also limits the number of distinct actions in the policy to 8.
 We find that in all environments, OMDTs of depth 3 improve on the performance of random policies, and in 8 out of 13 environments the policy gets close to optimal.
 Decision trees trained with dtcontrol always achieve the optimal normalized return of 1 since they exactly mimic the optimal policy.
 However, dtcontrol produces large trees that are not interpretable to humans.
 When run on 3d\_navigation for example, dtcontrol produces a tree of 68 decision nodes which is very complex for humans to understand.
 OMDT produces a tree of 7 decision nodes which performs equally well.

-Overall, our results demonstrate that for many environments there is no performance-interpretability trade-off: simple policies represented by size-limited trees perform approximately as well as the unrestricted optimal policy.
+Overall, our results demonstrate that for small environments there is no performance-interpretability trade-off: simple policies represented by size-limited trees perform approximately as well as the unrestricted optimal policy.